I have a weak bladder, could it be a sign of a bigger problem?

 When it comes to lifestyle or preventative measures, there are some simple things that may help with weak bladder.
 Losing weight if you are overweight will take some of the pressure off the pelvic floor, so you will have more control over the opening and closing of the sphincter.

-Cutting down on caffeine and alcohol may also help, because moth of these things stimulate the production of a hormone in our brain that makes us want to go to the toilet and pass more urine.
-Passing less urine means that there is less chance of urine leakage because more urine in the bladder will mean there is more chance of leakage rather than no urine in the bladder.
+Cutting down on caffeine and alcohol may also help, because both of these things inhibit production of anti-diuretic hormone, which means that your body reabsorbs less water into your body and converts more into urine.
+More urine in the bladder will mean there is more chance of leakage as opposed to if there were no urine in the bladder.

 Doing pelvic floor exercises (Kegel exercises) can help make muscle tone stronger, so the bladder is better supported and there is a stronger closing of the urethral sphincter.
 This is particularly recommended to women after childbirth to prevent stress incontinence.
 Also, your doctor can refer you to a specialist who can advise you on bladder training exercises.